fusioninventory/fusioninventory.github.io/documentation/security.md

 attacker may then inject data, either to masquerade legitimate data, or just to fill GLPI database and trigger a denial of service.

-In order to protect againt this threat, access to the actual fusioninventory plugin URL should be protected, using any access control mechanism from the web server.
+In order to protect against this threat, access to the actual fusioninventory plugin URL should be protected, using any access control mechanism from the web server.
 For instance, source address restriction on an Apache server 2.4.x: